Fertile Ground For Business Growth

 Central Florida is constantly building innovative road networks to accommodate the region’s steady growth.
 I-4 Ultimate and a regional beltway system are among the highway construction projects helping motorists navigate Central Florida in faster, safer and more convenient ways.

-• Interstate 4 Undergoing an “Ultimate” Makeover Project
+- Interstate 4 Undergoing an “Ultimate” Makeover Project

 This $2.3 billion improvement will enhance our major artery with four new tolled express lanes, 15 major reconstructed interchanges and 140 bridges that will be widened, replaced or built new.

-• Orlando Beltway Offers Fast Transit Via Toll Roads
+See the I-4 Ultimate Construction Map. - Orlando Beltway Offers Fast Transit Via Toll Roads

 This series of toll roads constructed over the past three decades will form a massive, four-county loop around the City by the early 2020s.
-Orlando’s other major toll roads include the East-West Expressway (SR 408), Florida Turnpike and Beachline Expressway (SR 528).
+Orlando’s other major toll roads include the East-West Expressway (SR 408), Florida Turnpike and Beachline Expressway (SR 528). - Osceola County Considering Beltway

 Osceola County has big plans for its own beltway.
-The Osceola Parkway – an east-west artery that already links to I-4, the Central Florida GreeneWay, the Florida Turnpike and Disney World – would be part of a network that prepares the region for massive residential and commercial growth deep into the 21st century.
+The Osceola Parkway – an east-west artery that already links to I-4, the Central Florida GreeneWay, the Florida Turnpike and Disney World – would be part of a network that prepares the region for massive residential and commercial growth deep into the 21st century. - Public Transportation: LYNX Leads the Way

 Operating primarily in Orange, Seminole and Osceola counties, LYNX services 77 daily bus routes and provides about 105,000 rides each weekday.
 LYNX is the nation’s first transit agency to produce its own B-20 biodiesel blend for bus fleet conversion.